a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 It's a method used to discover open ports and services on a target system or network.
 It involves sending packets to various ports to determine which ones are open and listening, providing attackers with information to exploit vulnerabilities.
 ##
 ### 🤝 The TCP Handshake
 To understand how TCP Connect and SYN scans work, it’s important to know how a typical TCP connection is established.
 It´s purpose is to establish a reliable connection between a client and a server to ensure that both sides are ready to communicate before any data is transmitted.
-This process is also known as the 3-way handshake:
+This process is also known as the **3-way handshake**:

 **1. SYN (Synchronize)  →** The client sends a SYN packet to the server to request a connection.